vaibhavvTripathi/react-audio-kit/README.md

 #### Usage

-By default, this queue-player takes the list of audios to play and internally manages the states of the queue.
+By default, this playlist-manager takes the list of audios to play and internally manages the states of the queue.

 ```javascript
 import { PlaylistManager } from "react-audio-kit"; // import the components from library